10 Ways to Stimulate Employee Motivation

 People have various kinds of needs.
 Examples of lower-level needs are salary, job security, and working conditions.
 To increase employee motivation, you must meet these basic needs.
 Consequently, failures with basic needs nearly always explain dissatisfaction among staff.
 Satisfaction, on the other hand, springs from meeting higher-level needs, such as responsibility, progress, and personal growth.
 When satisfaction is met, chances are employee motivation is at hand.

 People need to feel that their contribution is valued and unique.
 If you are a manager, seek to exploit this pride in others, and be proud of your own ability to handle staff with positive results.
 This, in turn, will encourage employee motivation among your people.
+One way to foster pride is through workplace giving campaigns, which have the added benefit of helping your own community.

 In many areas of a manager’s job, from meetings and appraisals to telephone calls, listening plays a key role.
 Listening encourages employee motivation and, therefore, benefits both you and your staff.
 So, make an effort to understand people’s attitudes by careful listening and questioning and by giving them the opportunity to express themselves.